TCKingCeryn/Darktide-40K-Unity-FullBody-FPS-Controller/README.md

 # Full Body FPS Controller
 A completely refactored, Open Source Full Body FPS Controller.
-Inspired by Darktide and DISHONORED/ Dark Messiah, uses TWO armatures to layer Generic "Arms-Only" FPS Animations, without losing any of the "Full-Body" Animations underneath.
+Inspired by Darktide and DISHONORED, uses TWO armatures to layer Generic "Arms-Only" FPS Animations, without losing any of the "Full-Body" Animations underneath.
 See also this Bungie GDC presentation on Destiny 2 First Person animation: https://www.youtube.com/watch?v=CXFLu8cityA